grayloon/magento-laravel-api/README.md

 ```bash
 php artisan vendor:publish --provider="Grayloon\Magento\MagentoServiceProvider" --tag="migrations"
 ```

+> more configuration options are available in the [Manual Configuration Options](#manual-configuration-options) section.

 Configure your Magento 2 API endpoint and token in your `.env` file:
 ```